ericaltenburg/Pound/README.md

 # projectPound
-Short Java program that calculates the exact amount of weight plates to place on a barbell for a certain weight.
+Short Java program that calculates the exact amount of weight plates in pounds to place on a barbell for a given weight.